MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/sites/plan-for-multilingual-sites.md

 - IT_Sharepoint_Server
 - IT_Sharepoint_Server_Top
 ms.assetid: 22d5dc9c-66bd-40d7-8c60-2a2a066db224
-description: "Learn how to plan for multilingual sites in SharePoint Server and SharePoint Online."
+description: "Learn how to plan for multilingual sites in SharePoint Server and SharePoint in Microsoft 365."
 ---

 # Plan for multilingual sites in SharePoint Server

 [!INCLUDE[appliesto-2013-2016-2019-SPO-md](../includes/appliesto-2013-2016-2019-SPO-md.md)]

-SharePoint Server and SharePoint Online have features that enable you to support users in different regions or users who speak different languages.
+SharePoint Server and SharePoint in Microsoft 365 have features that enable you to support users in different regions or users who speak different languages.
 You can use these features to create websites in different languages, or to enable users to view sites in their preferred language.

 For information about how to create multilingual sites, see [Choose the languages you want to make available for a site's user interface](https://go.microsoft.com/fwlink/p/?LinkId=307131) and [Create a multi-language website](https://go.microsoft.com/fwlink/p/?LinkId=307132).